The Benefits of Containers for Microservices: Here's What You Need to Know2022-09-19 11:19:52

 I still sometimes recall the pain of having to reinstall everything just to introduce a small change in the application.
 Or the sheer lack of tooling for scaling individual system components in response to changing traffic.

 The whole process of change management and new version releases was a pain for many people working on the project.
 One of the lowest points I remember was when a mistake in one minor element of the monolith disabled all users from using the application.
+Also, I’ve heard that implementing microservices via a strangler pattern is perhaps the most popular way, but this is another topic, which I will write soon.

 From what I have seen, more than 90% of clients are happy about implementing microservices at their businesses.
 However, as with everything, every solution has pros and cons, and I will try to outline them.